 Our Master of Arts in Criminal Justice prepares students for positions of leadership and responsibility in government organizations/non-profits, dealing with issues of crime, justice and law-enforcement.
 We also provide advanced training in social science research and methods for students seeking to pursue academic careers.
 This is achieved through coursework and hands-on experience that emphasize up-to-date knowledge about contemporary policies and practices in crime and justice, and the development of skills needed for students to become more effective agents of change in their communities of practice.

-The MA degree is a 30-credit program that includes 5 required courses (15 credits) and 5 elective courses (15 credits).
+The MA degree is a 30-credit program that includes 5 required courses (15 Credits ) and 5 elective courses (15 Credits).
 Students typically complete the degree in 3 semesters if enrolled full-time (5 semesters if enrolled part- time).
-All requirements for the Master’s degree need to be completed within three (3) years of first matriculation.
+All requirements for the Master’s Program need to be completed within three (3) years of first matriculation.

 Coursework and Concentrations

 The required courses listed below help lay a foundation in criminal justice Issues, Policy and Research.
 The Masters Project Seminar is the capstone class for the M.A.
 Program.
 Students will complete a research paper as a requirement for the seminar.

 27:202:541 Foundations of Scholarship (3)

 Electives (15 credits)

 Electives can be taken to build a substantive concentration on themes such as Crime Prevention, Social Justice or Research Methodology among others.
 Students can also enroll in courses offered at the Rutgers Business School, Women Studies and Public Affairs to build a more cross disciplinary foundation.
 The elective courses listed below are typically offered at SCJ: